jchomarat/jchomarat.github.io/_posts/2020-09-04-synapse-net-spark.markdown

 # Use case

-Just for a kick start in .NET Spark, let's take a simple sample.
+Just for a kick start in .NET Spark, let's take a simple use case.
 I have a data lake that contains an input CSV file that [lists movies](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets).
 This data lake is an [Azure Data Lake Storage Gen2](https://docs.microsoft.com/en-US/azure/storage/blobs/data-lake-storage-introduction) with a container called *input* in which the CSV file is stored:

 ![CSV sample]({{site.baseurl}}/assets/img/posts/2020-09-04-synapse-net-spark/sample-csv.png){:width="500px"}

 This is a raw dataset that we want to clean and prepare for analysis.
-Here are the stesp to clean our data :
+Here are the steps to clean up our data :

 1. Add a unique ID for our movies list,
-2. Extract subject into an external dataset, and store a subject ID instead,
+2. Extract subject into an external dataset, and store a subject ID instead in the main data set,
 3. Break actor and actress columns into an external dataset with a list of actors, both female and male,
 4. Add a mapping dataset actorsMovie to store the list of actors per movies,
 5. Finally, generate a movie dataset with IDs (this cleaning could also be done for Directors, but let's skip that for now).